Dr. Lorena Barboza. dermatologist

-I am Dr. Lorena Barboza, a dermatologist and I work at the Corium Dermatology clinic and at the Hospital Clínic de Barcelona.
+I am Dr. Lorena Barboza, Dermatologist and I work at the Corium Dermatology clinic and at the Hospital Clínic of Barcelona.

-Next I am going to explain one of the issues that most worries us when exposing our skin to the sun; the appearance of wrinkles and the well-known Photoaging.
+Next I am going to explain one of the issues that worries us most when it comes to exposing our skin to the sun; the appearance of wrinkles and the well-known Photoaging.

 Beneficial and harmful effects of the sun on our skin

-The sun has beneficial effects for people.
-It is essential for the correct absorption of Vitamin D and to fix calcium in our bones, it also improves mood through the production of endorphins; however, to obtain these benefits we only need to expose ourselves 2-3 days a week, between 5-30 min, depending on the phototype (color) of the skin, and around 20% of our body surface (arms and/or legs for example)o)
+The sun has beneficial effects on people.
+It is essential for the correct absorption of Vitamin D and to fix calcium in our bones, and it also improves mood due to the production of endorphins; However, to obtain these benefits we only need to expose ourselves 2-3 days a week, between 5-30 minutes, depending on the phototype (color) of the skin, and around 20% of our body surface (arms and/or legs per person). example)o)

 But in large doses, the effects of Ultraviolet (UV) rays from the sun are harmful to the skin both in the short and medium term.
-One of the most visible effects is the premature aging of the skin and the appearance of wrinkles, also called photoaging.
+One of the most visible effects is premature skin aging and the appearance of wrinkles, also called photoaging.
 When solar radiation passes through our skin, free radicals are generated that alter essential elements of our skin such as collagen and elastin fibers, causing thinning of the skin, loss of volume and elasticity.

-an i shocking real case of photoaging in a part of the face In this photograph, we can see how a 69-year-old truck driver who for 28 years has received radiation from the sun through the window in the middle of his face, has clearly older skin in this part.
+an ishocking real case of photoaging in a part of the face In this photograph, we can see how a 69-year-old truck driver who for 28 years has received the sun's radiation through the window on half of his face, has clearly more aged skin in this part.

 This case has been published by the England Journal of Medicine as an example of so-called unilateral dermatoheliosis.